laffed/minesweeper/README.md

 ### Prerequisites

-Ensure that you have [Rust](https://www.rust-lang.org/learn/get-started) installed on your machine.
-You can verify the installation by running the following command in your terminal:
+Ensure that you have [Rust](https://www.rust-lang.org/learn/get-started) installed on your machine

 ### Clone the Repository